-This rather exotic mix is used as an all-purpose meat rub or an addition to marinades, sauces, and used as a spice for couscous.
+This ras el hanout spice blend is used as an all-purpose meat rub or an addition to marinades, sauces, and used as a spice for couscous.
 In addition, roasted vegetables rubbed with butter and ras el hanout make for an easy and different side dish.

 For a delightful pilaf, sauté some onions and garlic in a bit of oil in a sauce pot.
-Add a teaspoon or two of ras el hanout, a pinch of salt, a handful of raisins, a cup of rice, and 2 cups of chicken broth.
+Add a teaspoon or two of ras el hanout spice blend, a pinch of salt, a handful of raisins, a cup of rice, and 2 cups of chicken broth.
 Bring to a boil, lower heat to a simmer and cover until the rice is tender.

 |Ingredients||Spices, sea salt, turmeric and dried chiles.|